5280Ty/redshift-labs/infra-projects/README.md

 A living record of system evolution, homelab engineering, and hands on security hardening.

 This repo captures the full lifecycle of my personal infrastructure.
-Every rebuild, migration, and security improvement is documented here in a clean, high level format.
-Think of it as a hybrid between a hacker’s lab notebook and an engineer’s playbook.
+Every rebuild, migration, and security improvement is documented here in a clean, straight forward format.
+Think of it as a hybrid between a pentester’s lab notebook and an engineer’s playbook.
 Nothing in here is theoretical.
 Everything is the result of real work on real machines.

 ## Purpose

 To show my practical approach to system upgrades, network redesigns, wireless hardening, firmware strategy, and long term maintenance.
-This is the blueprint behind the setups I rely on for offensive security training, homelab experiments, and ongoing stability.
+This is the blueprint behind the setups I rely on for defensive infrastructure hardening, offensive security training, homelab experiments, and ongoing stability.

 ## What This Repository Covers

-This collection includes high level documentation and reference material for:
+This collection includes documentation and reference material for:

 ### Platform Evolution